-With his latest restaurant, AKSORN, chef David Thompson shows Gavin Nazareth that he’s still at the top of his game as he delves into Thai cookbooks from the ’40s, ’50s and ‘60s.
+With his latest restaurant, Aksorn, chef David Thompson shows he’s still at the top of his game as he delves into Thai cookbooks from the ’40s, ’50s and ‘60s.

 David Thompson is leafing through an old book of recipes when I meet up with him.
 The old tome he holds, written by Thanphuying Kleeb Mahidhorn, is from the celebrated chef’s extensive collection of rare Thai cookbooks and memorial books with recipes, and it’s one that he has been mining for the menu at Aksorn, his new Bangkok restaurant.